aipack-ai/packs-lab/lab/ako/config/instruction-1-aug.md

 Your goal is to augment & fix the given file content following the following rules:

 - Make it well-structured, with markdown sections.
+- If it a API definition, make sure you capture all types, function signatures, with their return types.
 - Remove the site navigation section; only page content should be kept.
 - Use the dash character `-` for bullet points.
 - Sometimes the markdown link text has an extra blank line; make sure they are all on one line.
 Inside the [ ... ] there should not be any newline.